Rae Zimmerman

-Rae Zimmerman is an American risk analyst, teacher, and author, currently at New York University and an Elected Fellow of the American Association for the Advancement of Science.
+Rae Zimmerman is an American risk analyst, teacher, and author.
+She currently teaches at New York University and is an Elected Fellow of the American Association for the Advancement of Science.
+Her work encompasses environmental management and planning, environmental health risk management, and urban infrastructure.

+Since 1998, Zimmerman has served as the Director of the Institute for Civil Infrastructure.
+ICIS is a multi-university center that focuses on collaborative research, education, and community outreach on infrastructure services.

+Zimmerman is the author of Transport, the Environment and Security, a book that connects the typically separate fields named in the title, drawing them together to provide collective solutions to respective issues faced by each field.

+Early life and education

 Rae lived in Brooklyn as a child, and was interested in the arts, science, and geology.
 She attended the University of California, Berkeley in the 1960s and got a B.A. in chemistry, then earned a Master of City Planning from the University of Pennsylvania, and a Ph.D. in planning from Columbia University.
 Her doctoral work focused on industrial water pollution.